The budget missed an opportunity to boost ‘nari shakti’

-The budget missed an opportunity to boost ‘nari shakti’4 min read .
-11:13 PM IST
+The budget missed an opportunity to boost ‘nari shakti’1 min read .
+01:03 AM IST

-We must create conditions that enable women to take up jobs instead of just aiming for job creation
+xndia’s Republic Day parade this year witnessed a number of colourful tableaux from across the country celebrating ‘nari shakti’, or women’s power

-We must create conditions that enable women to take up jobs instead of just aiming for job creation
+xndia’s Republic Day parade this year witnessed a number of colourful tableaux from across the country celebrating ‘nari shakti’, or women’s power

 Despite this attention, however, India’s budgetary outlays for 2023-24 stopped short of committing support to levers that could move the needle on women’s labour-force participation and empowerment.
 For example, as a percentage of total expenditure, the budget allotment for the ministry of women and child development has fallen from 0.64% in 2022-23 to 0.56% in 2023-24.
 Further, the budget heads for the ministry’s schemes changed again, making it difficult to capture year-on-year spending trends.
 The allocation for its Sambal schemes—including Beti Bachao, Beti Padhao, One-Stop Centres, Nari Adalats and Mahila Police—has remained the same at ₹562 crore.
 While the mandate of the Samarthya schemes has expanded, the budget estimate has declined from ₹2,622 crore to ₹2,581 crore.
 There has only been a marginal increase in the budget for Saksham Anganwadi and Poshan 2.0 (1.01%).